frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

 # Versions :

+FP_RestartNPP_v1_0.py
-FP_RestartNPP_v1_0.py, (requires FP__Lib_Window.py included in the same folder)
+* requires the library FP__Lib_Window.py included in the same folder

-Warnings : for v1_0 only, this has been solved in version v2_0
+* 2 Warnings below : for version v1_0 only, this has been solved in version v2_0
-* 'Preferences' changed during this session will NOT be remembered after the restart
+* Warnings : 'Preferences' changed during this session will NOT be remembered after the restart
-* window position, and recent files list changed during this session will NOT be remembered after the restart
+* Warnings : window position, and recent files list changed during this session will NOT be remembered after the restart

+FP_RestartNPP_v2_0.py
+changes :
-FP_RestartNPP_v2_0.py (requires FP__Lib_Window.py and FP_RestartNPP.vbs included in the same folder) changes :
+* now requires the VBS file : FP_RestartNPP.vbs included in the same folder
 * now remembers 'Preferences', window position, recent files list and other configuration settings across restart
 * uses a VBS script to wait for the previous instance to have closed, before starting the new instance
 * safer and easier handling of the restart operation

-FP_RestartNPP_v2_1.py (requires FP__Lib_Window.py and FP_RestartNPP.vbs included in the same folder) changes :
+FP_RestartNPP_v2_1.py
+changes :
 * script name changed from Perso_RestartNPP to FP_RestartNPP for easier identification
 * minor update